 Strange Drive Noises?
 Signs of Mechanical Failure (Knocking, Clicking)

-Hard drives are a key part of our computers, and reliable operation is essential for everyday work.
+When a drive starts throwing errors, shows up as RAW or freezes the computer, the key is to stop all writes and avoid actions that overwrite data.
+Do not: Hard drives are a key part of our computers, and reliable operation is essential for everyday work.
 When a drive starts making strange noises, such as knocking, it may indicate serious mechanical problems that can lead to data loss.
 It is worth recognizing these warning signs early so you can react in time.
-With mechanical symptoms such as knocking or ticking, fast HDD data recovery without further stressing the media is crucial.
+With mechanical symptoms such as knocking or ticking, fast

-Do not wait for a disaster.
+without further stressing the media is crucial. drive clicks on startup Do not wait for a disaster.
 If you hear knocking coming from the drive, do not ignore it.
 In many cases, the sooner you notice the problem and act, the better the chance of saving important files.
 In this article, you will learn what these noises may mean and what steps to take to protect your data.
+Data recovery from an HDD.

 Recognizing the symptoms: when does a drive make strange noises?
-If the drive has bad sectors or behaves unstably, professional HDD data recovery usually starts with sector-by-sector imaging.

 Hard drives (HDDs) normally operate quietly, so when they start making strange noises, it should raise concern.
 Typical signs of mechanical failure include knocking, squealing, or unusual scraping sounds.
 A knocking drive may point to head or platter problems.
 If the sounds become more frequent or more intense, the risk of read errors and media damage increases.